Vedaranyam March: The march

 As soon as the venue was finalised, Rajaji made further preparations for the march.
 A Government record pointed out that he was very much concerned about modeling the march on the lines of Gandhi's Dandi March.
 He estimated that a minimum sum of ₹20,000 was needed to organise the rally.
 He successfully managed to collect the funds with the help of Saurashtrians of Madurai and South Indians in Bombay and Ahmedabad.
 Rajaji had formulated an advance guard that consisted of T. S. S. Rajan, G. Ramachandran and Thiruvannamalai N. Annamalai Pillai.
 Even before the march took off, the guard traveled along the proposed route and met the villagers to ensure support from them.
 Rajan was in charge of fixing the halt points for the march and took care of food and accommodation at each stage.
 The promulgation of section 157 of the Indian Penal Code made it a difficult task for Rajan.
 J. A. Thorne, the district collector of Tanjore, issued a warning that those who provide food and accommodation to the marchers shall be punished.
 He tried his best by widely publicising his order throughout his jurisdiction.

 The committee had received nearly 1000 applications for participating in the march.
 After scrutinising the applications, Rajaji selected a team of ninety-eight volunteers, most of them being young clerks, students and graduates.
 Out of the first batch, twenty-four were from Madurai, fifteen from Tirunelveli, twelve from Ramanathapuram, eleven from Madras, nine from Tiruchengodu, nine from Bombay, seven from Tanjore, five from Trichinopoly, four from Coimbatore and one each from North Arcot and Srirangam.
 Other prominent members included, Rukmini Lakshmipathi, K. Kamaraj, Aranthangi C. Krishnaswamy, M. Bhaktavatsalam and Rajaji's son, C. R. Narasimhan.
-In addition, social activists like A. Vaidyanatha Iyer and G. Ramachandran joined the rally.
+In addition, social activists like Vaidyanatha Iyer and G. Ramachandran joined the rally.